telerik/fiddler-jam-docs/extension/installation.md

 1. Open the [management page](#manage-extensions-in-chrome).

 1. Scroll down to **Allow in Incognito** and use the switch to enable the feature.

+### Error Handling

+In some casses, the Fiddler Jam extension might have troubles submitting a log.
+Use the [error handling instructions]({%slug fj-submitting-logs%}#error-handling) to investigate the issue and send us more information.